 Enrollment in 2022-23 increased by 811 students.
 Student enrollment has not returned to prepandemic levels but is increasing over the current year.
-Enrollment for the 2023-24 school year is projected to increase by 239 students.
+Enrollment for the 2023-24 school year is decreased by 666 students.

 SIX YEAR ENROLLMENT COMPARISON BY GRADE LEVEL